 Similar to the mass production of bombing planes and jeeps, boats, particularly landing craft, were an essential vehicle produced here in America for World War 2 efforts.
 As Chris-Craft of Algonac, MI started producing these vehicles in mass, their factories changed life in some small towns forever.

 Chris-Craft is one of the most well-known luxury boat company based right out of the small town of Algonac, Michigan.
-The company was founded in 1910 by Chris smith and began producing economically price runabout boats for the masses.
-Chris-Craft was the largest employer in the town of Algonac right along the Saint Clair River, 30 minutes up river from Detroit.
-In 1927, Chris-Craft was taken over by Chris Smith’s Son, Jay Smith, who would hold the leadership position for the next 31 years and transform the company into one of the largest producers of wooden power boats.
+The company was founded in 1910 by Chris Smith and began producing economically priced runabout boats for the masses.
+Chris-Craft was the largest employer in the town of Algonac right along the Saint Clair River, 30 minutes upriver from Detroit.
+In 1927, Chris-Craft was taken over by Chris Smith’s Son, Jay Smith, who would hold the leadership position for the next 31 years and transform the company into one of the largest producers of wooden powerboats.

 The plant in Algonac built the larger boats like the Navy’s Picket Boat, which needed to be tested in the Saint Clair River before they were shipped off for use by the military.
 The Holland plant, which was also located along main waterways connecting it to Detroit, produced mainly landing vehicles that were used in the amphibious assault during D-Day in 1943.
 The Cadillac plant was not on main waterways and the boats needed to be shipped out of the small town; this plant also produced mainly landing craft.

 Post-war, Chris-Craft continued their commercial success and is still in good business standing today.
 The towns of small-town America, those like Algonac, Holland, and Cadillac, were forever changed by the efforts of a single company.
 Women were empowered, we were introduced to the impact of industry on war, and similar towns across America were, for the most part, at the will of these production companies.